-When the education record, or a portion thereof, is not in a form that can be readily reviewed by the student (stored in microfilm, in computer files, etc.), a true copy in understandable form will be provided for the student's inspection and review.
+When the education record, or a portion thereof, is not in a form that can be readily reviewed by the student (stored in microfilm, in computer files, etc.) a true copy in understandable form will be provided for the student's inspection and review.

-COPIES OF RECORDS TO THE STUDENT
+COPIES OF RECORDS OF THE STUDENT

-Upon written request and payment of appropriate fees as shown below, students in good standing with the institution will be provided with copies of part or all of their education records, with the exception of transcripts received from other educational institutions and any documents the student has waived his right to see.
+Upon written request, students in good standing with the institution will be provided with copies of part or all of their education records, with the exception of transcripts received from other educational institutions and any documents the student has waived his right to see.
 Such documents may be certified as true copies of the education records but will not be embossed with the institutional seal.
 The name of the institution shall be shown on all copies issued.

 Copies of education records may be withheld by the institution when the student is not in good standing as a result of such conditions as unmet financial obligations and violations of institutional regulations.
-Such records to be withheld may include, but are not limited to, grade reports, transcripts, and certifications of student achievement and performance.
+Such records to be withheld may include, but are not limited to, transcripts, and certifications of student achievement and performance.